St. George, MO Demographics

 A map of St. George's Population by Race

-Of the 1,082 places in Missouri, St. George is the 297th most populous.
+St. George is ranked the 320th most populous place in Missouri, out of 1,082 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. George was ranked the 297th most populous place in the 2020 Census.

 St. George's White Population